ishanvyas22/cakephp-inertiajs/README.md

 ## Sharing data

 Often you want to use some data across your application, for example accessing current logged in user's name or flash messages.
-You can easily share these type data using ``share()`` function
+You can easily share these type data using ``share()`` function.

 Set application name: